miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Allowed sewer-warrens detour and made Imalia and Mitnick turn better.
 Corrected a wrong sign in warrens and removed icon of Mitnick's PC.
 Restored missing Bertram CD quest state update and fixed a cutscene.
-Added missing lamps to several levels and blocked pipe with barrel.
+Added missing lamps, blocked a pipe and fixed missing arch clipping.

 Nosferatu Lair:
 +Granted occult Perception powerup as reward during Mitnick's quest.